Dashinglyapp/dashingly-core/README.md

 API Endpoint Listing
 ---------------------------------------------

+## API Versions

+The current api version is one.
+Please prefix all URLs with `/api/v1`.

 ## Top level

-`/login` GET request will get the login form, POST to login and get an auth token.
+* `/login` GET request will get the login form, POST to login and get an auth token.
-`/register` GET will get the signup form, POST to register and get an auth token.
+* `/register` GET will get the signup form, POST to register and get an auth token.
-`/logout` GET will logout.
+* `/logout` GET will logout.
-`/views` GET will get a listing of all the views available.
+* `/views` GET will get a listing of all the views available.
 This will include URLs for individual widgets.
-`/authorizations` GET will show a listing of all available authorization methods and a url to send the user to to complete them.
+* `/authorizations` GET will show a listing of all available authorization methods and a url to send the user to to complete them.
-`/plugins/manage` GET will show a listing of all plugins
+* `/plugins/manage` GET will show a listing of all plugins

 ## Second level